clearblueskymind/Keto-Friendly-/Dzogchen/Retreat-August2025-5day-Pure-Awareness.md

 ## Day 3 session 4:
 Bingo; GREAT GUIDED PRISTINE MIND MEDITATION
 * STAY IN ROOM.
 KEEP THOUGHTS IN ROOM.
+* the mire you do, the more powerful the power of your meditation.
+*
 ---

 ## Day 4 session 1